-A New Platform for
+A Platform for

 About LEMDO

 LEMDO (Linked Early Modern Drama Online) is a SSHRC-funded platform for editing and encoding early modern plays in TEI, building anthologies, and publishing the LEMDO Hornbooks series.
 LEMDO is designed to host individual editions, editorial projects, and custom anthologies of early modern plays.
-All outputs prepared using LEMDO tools will be Endings-compliant and ready for long-term digital preservation.
+All outputs prepared using LEMDO tools are Endings-compliant and ready for long-term digital preservation.

 LEMDO's anthology partners are: